typst/typst/tests/typ/math/equation-number.typ

-// Test alignment of equation, equation number, and its interaction
+// Test equation number, and its interaction with equation
-// with text direction.
+// block's alignment and text direction.

 ---
 #set math.equation(numbering: "(1)")